xabbu42/Master/arbeit.md

 \End{definition}

 Expanding on a first result for S4 in @brezhnev2006 [31], @kuznets2010
-[650] explores the topic of self-referentialiy on the level of individual modal logics and their justicication counterparts.
+[650] explores the topic of self-referentiality on the level of individual modal logics and their justification counterparts.
 He gives theorems for the modal logics S4, D4, T, and K4 which can only be realized in their justification logic counterpart using directly self-referential constant specifications, i.e. directly self-referential theorems by the above definition.
-So for S4 in particula, Kuznets gives the theorem $¬□¬(S → □S)$ and shows that it is directly self-referential.
+So for S4 in particular, Kuznets gives the theorem $¬□¬(S → □S)$ and shows that it is directly self-referential.

-We will not reproduce this result but use the logicaly equivalent formula $¬□(P ∧ ¬□P)$ as an example for a self-referential S4 theorem.
-Notice that it does not directly follow from the above theorem that $¬□(P ∧ ¬□P)$ can only be realized with a self-referential constant specification, as justification terms do not necessary apply to logicaly equivalent formulas [@artemov2016 ch 1.3].
-Still it should be fairly straightforward to show that $¬□(P ∧ ¬□P)$ is self-referential by translating justification terms for the outer $□$ occurrances in $¬□(P ∧ ¬□P)$ and $¬□¬(S → □S)$ using the logical equivalence of $P ∧ ¬□P$ and $¬(S → □S)$.
+We will not reproduce this result but use the logically equivalent formula $¬□(P ∧ ¬□P)$ as an example for a self-referential S4 theorem.
+Notice that it does not directly follow from the above theorem that $¬□(P ∧ ¬□P)$ can only be realized with a self-referential constant specification, as justification terms do not necessary apply to logically equivalent formulas [@artemov2016 ch 1.3].
+Still it should be fairly straightforward to show that $¬□(P ∧ ¬□P)$ is self-referential by translating justification terms for the outer $□$ occurrences in $¬□(P ∧ ¬□P)$ and $¬□¬(S → □S)$ using the logical equivalence of $P ∧ ¬□P$ and $¬(S → □S)$.

 The subformula $P ∧ ¬□P$ in our example asserts for an atomic sentence